Nash Metropolitan: Series IV

-Sales rose to 22,209 units in 1959, the Metropolitan's best-selling year, promoting it to second place behind Volkswagen in sales of cars imported to the U.S. American Motors' advertising made much of this ranking, while omitting mention that the Volkswagen outsold the Metropolitan by 51/2 to 1.
+Sales rose to 22,209 units in 1959, the Metropolitan's best-selling year, promoting it to second place behind Volkswagen in sales of cars imported to the U.S. American Motors' advertising made much of this ranking while not mentioning that the Volkswagen Beetle outsold the Metropolitan by 51/2 to 1.

+For the 1960 model year, American Motors prepared a Metropolitan convertible for the Easter Parade in New York City.
+Named the "Metropolitan Fifth Avenue", the car was finished with 15 hand-rubbed coats of pearl-pink lacquer outside and featured pink-and-white cowhide upholstery and pink fur carpeting.
+Rear fender sides had Fifth Avenue lettering while the front fenders featured triangular badges that combined American and British flags.
+The car was filled with large plush bunnies that were given away every hour.
+The Fifth Avenue was displayed on the 1960 auto show circuit and ultimately sold to an AMC dealer in Boston.
+Three other Metropolitan convertibles were prepared with unique region-inspired features by AMC's styling department: "Westerner", "Cape Cod", and the "Royal Runabout" a black-and-gold one-off built for and presented to Britain's Princess Margaret.

-Production ceased in April 1961 (final VIN — E95981, built April 19, 1961).
+Production ceased in April 1961 (final VIN — E95981, built 19 April 1961).
 Sales of the existing inventory continued until March 1962.

-A station wagon version was contemplated by AMC, and two prototypes were built, but the project was abandoned.
+A drawing attributed to Richard Arbib, dated 17 January 1956, shows a Metropolitan station wagon with additional fins and sharp edges.
+American Motors contemplated a station wagon version.
+Two prototypes were built and displayed at car shows, but the project was abandoned.
 One of the two prototypes has been restored and is on display at a Metropolitan restoration facility in North Hollywood, California.

-Approximately 95,000 Metropolitans were sold in the United States and Canada, making it one of the top-selling cars to be imported into those countries at the time, and its sales in 1959 helped to spur the introduction of the Big Three's (General Motors, Ford, and Chrysler) new compact models.
+Approximately 95,000 Metropolitans were sold in the United States and Canada, making it one of the top-selling cars to be imported into those countries at the time, and its sales in 1959 helped to spur the introduction of the Big Three (General Motors, Ford, and Chrysler) new compact models.

 Yearly shipments

 Production dates

 To establish the production date for a Metropolitan (U.S. and Canadian models only), check the VIN or Serial number on a data plate affixed to the firewall.
 Chassis numbers after 4781 are prefixed by the letter "E".
-Check this number against the list below, to establish an approximate production date.
+The number on the list below can provide an approximate production date.
 NB.
-Since the cars took at least six weeks to be shipped from the Longbridge factory to the U.S. distribution network, the actual titled date will not be the same as the production date.
+Since the cars took at least six weeks to be shipped from the Longbridge factory to the U.S. distribution network, the actual titled date will be different from the production date.